12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Files Found (Initial):** The total number of files matching your path and extension filters _before_ content/metadata filtering.
 - **Files Processed:** The number of files whose content or metadata was actually checked against your criteria.
 - **File Read Errors:** The number of files that couldn't be read due to permissions or other issues (details shown in the error section below the form if any occurred).
-- **Total Files/Lines:** The count of items currently displayed in the results view (changes based on View Mode and filtering).
+- **Total Files:** The count of items currently displayed in the results view (changes based on filtering).

-### View Modes (Text Block vs. Tree View)
+### Results View (Tree View)

-Use the radio buttons above the results to switch views:

-- **Text Block:**
-  - Shows the concatenated content of all files that matched your _content query_.
-  - If no content query was used, this view might be empty or show all content depending on implementation details.
-  - Useful for quickly scanning matched content together.
-- **Tree View:**
+The results are displayed in a Tree View:

 - Lists _all_ files that were processed (passed initial path/extension/metadata filters).
-  - Click the arrow (`▶`/`▼`) or the file path to expand/collapse an item.
+- Click the arrow (`▶`/`▼`) or the file path to expand/collapse an item and view its content preview (if available).
 - **Matched Files:** Show a preview of their content (syntax highlighted where possible).
 If content is long, a "Show More" button appears.
 - **Non-Matching Files:** Show only the file path (content preview is hidden).
 - **Files with Read Errors:** Show the file path and the specific error (e.g., "Permission Denied").
 - **Copy Icon:** Click the copy icon (📄) in the header of an expanded item to copy _only that file's_ full content to the clipboard.

 ### Filtering Results

-- Use the **Filter Results** input box above the results display to quickly filter the _currently displayed_ results in either view mode.
+- Use the **Filter Results** input box above the results display to quickly filter the _currently displayed_ results in the Tree View.
 - Check the **Case-Sensitive** box next to it to make the filter match case.
 - This filter operates _only_ on the results already found by the main search; it doesn't perform a new file system search.